kutuluk/loglevel-plugin-remote/README.md

 };
 ```

-- **url** - log server URL
+* **url** - log server URL
-- **token** - token for Bearer authentication scheme (e.g. UUID: "9fda563b-7103-4f3c-ad93-4fe0085ce75c") (see [RFC 6750](https://tools.ietf.org/html/rfc6750))
+* **token** - token for Bearer authentication scheme (see [RFC 6750](https://tools.ietf.org/html/rfc6750)), e.g. [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or [JWT](https://jwt.io/))
-- **timeout** - timeout in milliseconds (see [XMLHttpRequest.timeout](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest/timeout))
+* **timeout** - timeout in milliseconds (see [XMLHttpRequest.timeout](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest/timeout))
-- **interval** - time in milliseconds between sending messages
+* **interval** - time in milliseconds between sending messages
-- **backoff** - a function used to increase the sending interval after each failed send.
+* **backoff** - a function used to increase the sending interval after each failed send.
 By default, it doubles the interval and adds 10% jitter.
 Having reached the value of 30 seconds, the interval increase stops.
 After successful sending, the interval will be reset to the initial value.
-- **capacity** - the size of the queue in which messages are accumulated between sending.
+* **capacity** - the size of the queue in which messages are accumulated between sending.
 Overflow will delete the oldest messages.
 By default is 0, which makes the queue unlimited.
+* **persist** - a string parameter that takes one of the following values: 'never', 'overflow', 'always' and defines the strategy for storing logs in a persistent storage.

+  * ```'default'``` Logs will be saved to the hard disk only if the sending fails and stops after recovery.
+  * ```'never'``` Logs are stored only in memory (highest productivity).
+  * ```'always'``` Each log before sending will be stored on the hard disk.
+Very low productivity, used only in extreme cases, when it is necessary to guarantee the safety of logs.
-- **trace** - lots of levels for which to add the stack trace
+* **trace** - lots of levels for which to add the stack trace
-- **depth** - the number of following plugins (affects the number of rows to clear the stack trace)
+* **depth** - the number of following plugins (affects the number of rows to clear the stack trace)
-- **json** - when set to true, it sends messages in json format:
+* **json** - when set to true, it sends messages in json format:

 ```json
 {